megnergit/Bertelsmann_CloudArchitect_U1/README.md

 = one virtual network that consits of Azure + On-premise) IP address must be unique inside a VPN)
 (scenario)
 ExpressRoute: No site-to-site.
 No encription. p2p. a2a.
-CloudExchange
+CloudExchange.

 network security group: one for one subnet service endpoint: SQL/storage only from subnet with an endpoint